timeoutdigital/akka-streams-kinesis/README.md

 ## Writing to Kinesis

 You can write to Kinesis with `KinesisGraphStage`.
-It maintains an internal buffer of records which it flushes periodically to Kinesis. and emits a stream of  `Either[PutRecordsResultEntry, A]` where the left is any failed results from kinesis and the right is the records pushed successfully.
+It maintains an internal buffer of records which it flushes periodically to Kinesis. and emits a stream of  `Either[PutRecordsResultEntry, A]` where the left is any failed results from Kinesis and the right is the records pushed successfully.

-KinesisGraphStage expects you to implement a typeclass `ToPutRecordsRequest[A]` which tells it how to convert the contents of your stream into a `PutRecordsRequest`.
+`KinesisGraphStage` expects you to implement a typeclass `ToPutRecordsRequest[A]` which tells it how to convert the contents of your stream into a `PutRecordsRequest`.

+Here's an example of how to write a Stream of `String`s to Kinesis:

 ```scala
 import java.nio.ByteBuffer